ExchangeBC/devexUtils/backup/README.md

-# devex-backup
+# devexutils-backup

-Container that daily backs up Mongo to a provisioned volume
+Container that daily backs up Mongo to a provisioned volume.

-# How to Use
+## How to use

 Basic usage is as follows:

 ```
 docker run \
   -e "MONGODB_URI=mongodb://user:pass@host:port/database" \
-  backup
+  devexutils-backup
 ```

 This will start cron in the background which will run an upload script daily.